nashville-software-school/react-hooks/chapters/useRef/README.md

 The primary use cases for `useRef` are:

 *   **Persisting values between renders:** Unlike regular variables declared within a component, `useRef`'s value persists across renders.
-This is useful for storing things like timers, previous prop values, or other data that shouldn't trigger a re-render when it changes.
+This is useful for storing things like timers, previous prop/state values, or other data that shouldn't trigger a re-render when it changes.
 Think of it as a way to store mutable data without React knowing about it.
 *   **Accessing DOM elements:** `useRef` can be used to hold a reference to a DOM element, allowing you to directly interact with it.
 This is useful for things like focusing an input, measuring the size of an element, or integrating with third-party libraries that require direct DOM access.

 ## How to Use It

 The `useRef` hook takes one argument:

 1.  **initialValue:** The initial value of the ref.
-This can be any JavaScript value, such as a number, string, object, or null.
+This can be any JavaScript value, like a number, string, object, or null.

 **Return Value:**

-`useRef` returns a mutable ref object whose `.current` property is initialized to the `initialValue`.
+`useRef` returns a mutable object whose `.current` property is initialized to the `initialValue`.
 The `.current` property can be modified without causing a re-render.

 ## Typical Usage